 Both machines have silver finishes, although the Gaggia also comes in a silver + black finish as well.
 Both devices have simple, well-labeled designs that should be easy for people to use, with the only significant difference being the screen.
 That said, the illuminated icons in the display might just make use more intuitive for the Gaggia than it is for the Magnifica.

 In terms of overall performance, both machines are great.
-They work with both ground and whole bean coffee since they come with built-in grinders.
+They work with both ground and whole bean coffee since these coffee machines come with built-in grinders.
 Also, the two devices provide the same number of beverage options.
 That said, a few of the drink options vary, so it’s up to users to pick which beverage types they prefer.

 The ESAM04110S Magnifica pulls slightly ahead when it comes to the grind settings.
 This is because it has a few more options than the Gaggia Brera.
 Another area where we see a difference is in the descaling cycle.
 Older models of the Brera had a manual descaling cycle, although that changed from 2013 onwards.

 However, even with the switch to automatic like the ESAM04110S Magnifica, the descaling process still takes longer.
 Also, descaling requires more input on the Brera than it does on the Magnifica.